Prephouse/backend/README.md

 1. Download and install [Docker Desktop][docker-desktop], [Docker Compose][docker-compose] and
    [pre-commit][pre-commit]
 2. Run Docker Desktop on your machine
-3. Copy the environment variable files (.env.\*) to the root directory of this repository
+3. Copy the environment variable files (.env.\*) and the Firebase configuration file (firebase-key.json) to the root directory of this repository
 4. Run `./setup.sh`

 ### Startup